CalibanWsb/Star-Rail-Bot/README.md

 ## Other Supported Games

-Currently Cypher supports the following games
+Currently Cypher supports the following games:

 * Nikke: Goddess of Victory
 * Zenless Zone Zero
 * Wuthering Waves (in development)